Welcome to Planned Bayfield!

 Village assets

-by MAC, over 3 years ago
+by MAC, almost 5 years ago

 We have had a cottage in Bayfield for almost a decade and love it here.
 Best activities are yoga and sunsets in Pioneer Park, sailing, walks in the leafier and secret areas east of Tuyll, and dining and cruising Main Street, especially for arts and crafty things.
 We don;t live on the Lake but appreciate the view from the Park.
 We are also avid cyclists and appreciate our rich agriculture region and how it can sustain us farm and Lake to table.